• Blog

 Check the electrical wiring in your attic.

-Electrical wiring is one of the top 3 causes of attic fires.
-If your home is older or you’re noticing flickering light bulbs or electrical switches that suddenly stop working, you may have faulty wiring that can create sparks in the attic that quickly turn to flames.
-If you suspect an issue with the electrical wiring in your attic, contact an electrician immediately.
+Electrical wiring is one of the top three causes of attic fires.
+If you experience flickering lights, electrical plugs, or switches that work intermittently, you may have faulty wiring that can create sparks in the attic that quickly turn to flames.
+These scenarios are especially prevalent in older homes and wiring systems.
+If you suspect any issue with the electrical wiring in your attic, contact an electrician immediately.

 Protect Your Home from Fire with DECRA Metal Roofing

-Since 1957, DECRA Metal Roofing products have withstood the elements in some of the harshest climates around the world.
-Our stone-coated metal roofs have the highest Class A fire rating and come standard with a comprehensive Lifetime Limited Warranty.
+Since 1957, DECRA Metal Roofing products have withstood the elements in some of the harshest climates worldwide.
+Our stone-coated metal roofs have the industry's best Class A fire rating and come standard with a transferable and comprehensive Lifetime Limited Warranty.

 Ready to see and feel the DECRA difference?
 Order a complimentary sample today.